($1,179) Movers From Des Moines, IA to San Antonio, TX

 When is the cheapest time to move from Des Moines to San Antonio?

-Because most people are moving from Des Moines to San Antonio in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Des Moines to San Antonio in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.